ncabeza/ML-TIKET/apps/python-worker/README.md

   JSON (string values) up to 10,000 rows per sheet for downstream inserts.
   The optional `sheet` query parameter also works here to limit processing to a single worksheet.
+- `POST /ml/pipeline`: returns an ML-oriented profile per sheet (missingness, outlier caps, encoded feature preview, and the preprocessing steps configured for that sheet).
+It accepts the same upload contract as the other endpoints plus an optional `sample_rows` query parameter (defaults to 2,000) to keep processing bounded.

 ## Local development
 ```bash